avc0021/league-for-good/README.md

 # FCC League-For-Good

 This is a free, open-source web application designed to help sports leagues track their player and team stats, and simplify the other day-to-day tasks involved with team management.
-It was designed to accommodate many popular sports.
+It was designed to accommodate many popular sports!

 ## Join Us On Slack!